TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 ```

 ##### Enable A/B boot
-To enable A/B boot, please refer to the following information.
+To enable A/B boot, please refer to the following modification.

 - The directory u-boot